 I build with mainly with steel and was the first Minnesota builder to build with high grade stainless steel tubing back in the mid 90s.
 I build with all brands of steel but have always leaned towards Italian steel.
-I prefer KVA stainless, I do not generally build with 953 due to its mechanical disadvantage of not being able to manipulate the tubes in a manner I like with out cracking.
-KVA is the exact same alloy of stainless with better mechanical traits.
+I prefer KVA stainless, I do not generally build with 953 due to its mechanical disadvantage of not being able to manipulate the tubes in a manner I like without cracking.
 The best thing about these new martensitic stainless alloys is that they are very easy to build compared to Aermet 100 alloy frames, that I had built back in 1995.
 Using these materials will also remove the necessary evil of painting the frames.
 Paint has always bothered me as it is the weakest aspect of the frame, but needed for steel to prevent corrosion.
 I will eventually set up for titanium, but as my current schedule is I do not see it happening for quite a long time.